ms-iot/content/en-US/Samples/CognitiveServices.md

 ## Add the NuGet Packages
 ___
-1. Open the NuGet Package Manager.
+1. Open the NuGet Package Manager

-    In Solution Explorer, right click your project and then click "Manage NuGet Packages"
+    In Solution Explorer, right click your project and then click "Manage NuGet Packages".

-2. Install the Packages.
+2. Install the Packages

     In the NuGet Package Manager window, select nuget.org as your Package Source and search for **Newtonsoft.Json, Microsoft.ProjectOxford.Common, and Microsoft.ProjectOxford.Emotion,**.
 Install all three packages.
 When using a Cognitive Services API, you need to add the corresponding NuGet package.

 ## Set up the User Interface
 ___
-1. Add in the XAML.
+1. Add in the XAML

     Open MainPage.xaml and replace the existing code with the following code to create the window UI: